Apply to ISY

 Thank you for your interest in our schools.
 Our campuses in Yangon and Nay Pyi Taw enroll students throughout the school year.
 As we receive far more applications than we have space available, the school applies several criteria to ensure the selection process is systematic, transparent and beneficial to the applicant’s success.
 Applications are accepted only through our online portal and all segments must be complete before the applications can be reviewed by the school.

-Please note that as of the school year 2020-2021, children applying to Pre-Kindergarten, Kindergarten and Grade 1 must be four, five and six respectively by August 31, 2020.
-The current cut-off date of October 31 will apply for the 2019-2020 school year.
+Please note that children applying to Pre-Kindergarten, Kindergarten and Grade 1 must be four, five and six respectively by August 31, 2020.

 For a summary of the admissions guidelines download the ISY Admissions Guidelines Document.

 Admissions Information & Requirements

 Nationality cap: As per school policy, ISY has a nationality cap in place.
 The limit, of any one nationality, ranges from 20% to 30% dependent upon the grade level.
 All applicants must provide proof of citizenship as part of their application.
 Once enrolled, students will not be able to change the nationality they are registered under with ISY.
 Any change in listed nationality will only be permitted in grade 12.